Abhaycl/RoboND-Where-Am-I-2P2/README.md

 ![alt text][image12]
 ![alt text][image13]
-###### Classroom robot (left) and my custom robot (right).
+###### Classroom robot (left) and custom robot (right).

-The custom robot has a differential actuation, just like the classroom robot, instead of 4 wheels of a regular car. so only 2 wheels are maintained to comply with the ROS navigation package hardware requirement #1:
+The custom robot has a differential actuation, just like the classroom robot, instead of 4 wheels of a regular car. so only 2 wheels are maintained to comply with the ROS navigation package hardware requirement.

+### Tuning Parameters

+Now it will be described the choice the parameters for each of the packages from the ROS navigation stack.
+The next tutorial is a starting point as it provides an excellent overview of the parameters and packages discussed below.

+![alt text][image14]

+#### amcl.launch

+The only parameters that were needed for tweek in the AMCL launch file was the translational and rotational movement required before performing a filter update.
+The default values were too large for the slow moving robot.
+After reducing them by an order of magnitude, status updates were obtained far more frequently resulting in a reduction of the location uncertainty to a minimum.

+update_min_d = 0.01
+update_min_a = 0.005

+With the experiments it was discovered that very good results can be obtained with just 5–20 particles!
+The more particles the more accurate location will be but at the cost of additional compute resources.
+To keep the state updates as frequent as posible it's chosen to keep the particle count down to a minimum.

+min_particles = 5
+max_particles = 20

+Noisy readings from the laser sensor are also discovered.
+It would at times detect obstacles at short distances when there was nothing there.
+To prevent those readings to interfere with the localization, a minimum range of lasers is defined.

+laser_min_range = 0.4

+Finally, the estimate of the initial pose is set to zero to coincide with the location of the robot at start-up.

+initial_pose = (0, 0, 0)

+#### TrajectoryPlannerROS — base_local_planner_params.yaml

+The trajectory planner is responsible for computing velocity commands to send to the mobile base of the robot given a high-level plan.
+It seems useful to first understand what was going on under the planner's covers.
+Enabling the publish_cost_grid_pc parameter allows you to visualize the cost_cloud topic in RViz.

+publish_cost_grid_pc: true

+![alt text][image15]
+###### A large costmap is heavily influenced by the navigation goal.

+It's detected that the robot was deviating too much from the global path as if attempting to head straight to the goal.
+Therefore, the following parameters are changed to reduce the goal influence (gdist_scale) and increasing the global path (pdist_scale) compliance.

+pdist_scale: 1.0
+gdist_scale: 0.4

+#### local_costmap_params.yaml

+The local costmap size was by far the most important parameters to get right to successfully navigate around the corner at the end of the corridor.
+This is because the goal creates a huge influence over the local costmap.
+This resulted in the robot getting pulled away from the calculated global path.
+Reducing the size of the local costmap to approximate to the corridor width solved this problem.

+width: 5.0
+height: 5.0

+![alt text][image16]
+###### A smaller costmap will produce a gradient along the global path that is not directly affected by the end goal